ncatlab/nlab-content/pages/8/1/1/5/5118/content.md

 * We claim that $B$ is cofibrant and that we can without restriction assume $K$ and $K'$ to be cofibrant in $D$.

-  The first statement follows from an inductive application of [SchwedeShipleyAlgebras, lemma 6.2](#SchwedeShipleyAlgebras).
+  The first statement follows from an inductive application of the construction of pushouts as discussed at [[category of monoids]] in the section <a href="http://ncatlab.org/nlab/show/category+of+monoids#FreeMonoids">free monoids</a>.
 For the second statement notice that since $F$ is left adjoint and preserves pushouts in $D$, we have that $P$ is also the pushout of the diagram

   $$
     \left(